-All candidates for the Doctor of Education degree are required to spend three consecutive quarters in residence and in full time study.
+All candidates for the Doctor of Education degree are required to spend 50 weeks including three consecutive quarters in residence and in full time study.

 Transfer of Credit - Transfer of credit to the extent of twelve quarter hours in which grades of A and B are recorded may be granted toward the doctorate, but in no case will this transfer of credit reduce the residence requirements.
-Transfer of credits will be subject to the following rules: (1) That it may be made an integral part of the student's total plan; (2) that it was earned on the campus of an accredited institution offering the doctor's degree; (3) that it was earned within five years preceding the date of transfer.
+Transfer of credits will be subject to the following rules: (1) That it may be made an integral part of the student's total plan; (2) must have been completed on the campus of an accredited institution offering the doctor's degree; (3) must have been completed within five years preceding the date of transfer.